C1. Patterns and Relationships

 • What is repeated?

-• What always comes after the sailboat? after the balloon?
+• What always comes after the sailboat? after the beach ball?

 During the discussion, explain the appropriate terms to students so that they get used to using them.